rxlqn/Transformer-based-memory-for-visual-navigation/README.md

 Transformer belief state encoder for encoding history information plus PPO algorithm to learn the policy.

-The vector env is designed for IGibson and is also easy to reimplement for other environments such as habitat.
+The vector env is designed for IGibson and is also easy to reimplement for other environments such as Habitat.

 Training scritps
 ```